The Dual Shadows: AI Capital Expenditure and the Private Credit Frontier

 Historical Echoes of First-Generation Failure

 History suggests that the pioneers of a technological revolution often clear the path for others to harvest the profits.
-The current build-out mirrors the early internet era.
+The current Artificial Intelligence build-out mirrors the early internet era.
 During the late 1990s, the first generation of companies built the literal and figurative cables of the web, only to collapse before the true value was realized by the second generation.
 If current returns do not validate the $650 billion spend, we face a significant correction before the long-term utility of the technology matures.

 The Private Credit Contagion

-Beyond hardware and chips, the rise of and represents a migration of risk away from regulated banking into the shadows.
+Beyond hardware and chips, the rise of Private Credit and Private Equity represents a migration of risk away from regulated banking into the shadows.
 This lack of transparency creates a scenario where leverage remains hidden until a liquidity event forces a repricing.
 Unlike public markets, these private vehicles do not mark to market daily, masking the erosion of asset quality during economic shifts.
 The intersection of overvalued tech bets and leveraged private debt creates a precarious foundation for the next decade.

 The man who predicted the 2008 financial crisis on impending market risks @RealEismanPlaybook